mech/Notes/Ruby/api.md

 * Document your API
 * Don't do method-driven API like verbs all over the place
 * World is big, don't look at thing in isolation
+* Security, rate limiting, routing, and so on can and should be hidden in the HTTP headers

 ```
 // Good - using noun